kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

 # bevy_gltf_blueprints

-Built upon [bevy_gltf_components]() this crate adds the ability to define Blueprints/Prefabs for [Bevy](https://bevyengine.org/) inside gltf files and spawn them in Bevy.
+Built upon [bevy_gltf_components](https://crates.io/crates/bevy_gltf_components) this crate adds the ability to define Blueprints/Prefabs for [Bevy](https://bevyengine.org/) inside gltf files and spawn them in Bevy.

 A blueprint is a set of **overrideable** components + a hierarchy: ie

     * just a Gltf file with Gltf_extras specifying components
-    * a component call BlueprintName
+    * a component called BlueprintName

-Particularly useful when using Blender as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the [Blender plugin](https://github.com/kaosat-dev/Blender_bevy_components_worklflow/tree/main/tools/blender_auto_export) that does a lot of the work for you
+Particularly useful when using [Blender](https://www.blender.org/) as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the [Blender plugin](https://github.com/kaosat-dev/Blender_bevy_components_worklflow/tree/main/tools/blender_auto_export) that does a lot of the work for you

 ## Usage